dannythorne/MakingMinecraft_Take02/README.md

 [Back to TOC](#toc)
 ### More Elaborate Mouse Lock Mechanism

+We will replace the cursor pointer with crosshairs and allow for relocking after unlocking.

 <a name="crosshairs"></a>
 [Back to TOC](#toc)
 #### Replace Cursor Pointer with Crosshairs